Descanonge/neba/docs/source/datasets.rst

 This framework tries to make those data managers objects as universal as reasonably possible.
-The base class does not specify a data source (it could be one file, multiple files, a remote datastore, ...) or a data type.
+The base class does not specify a data source (it could be one file, multiple files, a remote datastore, ...) or a data type (it could be opened by different libraries).

 Definition in the data manager
 ------------------------------

-Modules must be registered in a data-manager class in the :attr:`.DataManagerBase._registered_modules` attribute, which is a list of named tuples each containing three key informations:
-* the attribute name that will hold the module **instance**
-* the attribute name that will hold the module **type** or definition
-* the class of the module.

-The default :class:`.DataManagerBase` registers four modules:
+The default :class:`.Dataset` has four modules:

 * ``params_manager`` defined at :class:`_Params<.ParamsManager>` to manage the
   data-manager parameters